giulianopz/lfd259/chapters/1/c.md

 An Ingress Controller or a service mesh like Istio can also be used to connect traffic to a Pod.

+o provide container networking, Kubernetes is standardizing on the Container Network Interface ([CNI](https://github.com/containernetworking/cni)) specification.
+As of v1.6.0, `kubeadm` (the Kubernetes cluster bootstrapping tool) uses CNI as the default network interface mechanism.

+While a CNI plugin can be used to configure the network of a pod and provide a single IP per pod, CNI does not help you with pod-to-pod communication across nodes.

+The early requirement from Kubernetes was the following:

+- All pods can communicate with each other across nodes.
+- All nodes can communicate with all pods.
+- No Network Address Translation (NAT).

+Basically, all IPs involved (nodes and pods) are routable without NAT.
+This can be achieved at the physical network infrastructure if you have access to it (e.g. GKE).
+Or, this can be achieved with a software defined overlay with solutions like:

+- Weave
+- Flannel
+- Calico
+- Cilium.

+Most network plugins now support the use of Network Policies, which act as an internal firewall, limiting ingress and egress traffic.

 ---